quil-lang/quil/rfcs/analog/spec_changes.md

 mutations".
 In what follows, frame mutations may take as arguments arbitrary real-valued expressions.
-However, conforming Quilt implementations may restrict the arguments to literal reals, memory references, or vendor specific combinations thereof.
+However, conforming Quilt implementations may restrict the arguments to literal reals, memory references, or specific combinations thereof.

 #### Frequency